 But what’s reality?

-Facebook and social media have innumerable negative stories, but it can be a positive force, as well.
+Social media has innumerable negative stories, but they can also be positive forces.

-Messaging her over those next few weeks got me through a really difficult time.
+Messaging her over the next few weeks got me through a really difficult time.
 And this was from someone I’d never met!”

-How beautiful is that Layla was supported by someone she didn’t even know?!
-This is among the amazing benefits of connecting to people from around the world through social media.
+How beautiful that Layla was supported by someone she didn’t even know!
+This is one of the amazing benefits of connecting with people from around the world through social media.

 Crisis and comfort on campus

 Maryam attended a weekend Islamic course in the hope of finding some comfort and guidance during a confusing time.